 In this episode of the Inside the Strategy Room podcast, senior partners Tanguy Catlin and Kate Smaje discuss their recent work on digital reinventions at established companies, and the role CFOs should play in them.
 In their conversation with communications director Sean Brown, they share their insights from recent research on the factors that separate digital winners from the also-rans.
 This is an edited transcript.
-For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Podcasts.
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.
 Podcast transcript

 Sean Brown: From McKinsey’s Strategy and Corporate Finance practice I’m Sean Brown.
 Welcome to Inside the Strategy Room.
 At a recent CFO Forum in London, we caught up with Tanguy Catlin and Kate Smaje, two senior partners who presented at the conference, to get their thoughts on the role CFOs should play in digital transformations.
 Tanguy works with major financial institutions and is one of McKinsey’s leading experts on digital strategy.
 He is based in Boston.
 Kate, based in London, helps consumer-facing companies transform their businesses through strategy, marketing, operational, and organizational initiatives.

 Tanguy, in your discussion today, you talked about the fact that during past disruptions, the majority of incumbent companies didn’t survive.
 Is the current disruption, spearheaded by digital technology, going to be equally grim?

 Tanguy Catlin: Well, you are correct.
 Disruption is not new.
 If you look back, there were many significant disruptions and, on average, about 80 percent of the incumbent companies were no longer around afterward.
 And that has been true across geographies and types of disruptions.